ibm-cloud-docs/data-virtualization/iam.md

 ### IBMid
 {: #iam_ibmid}

-Users with an IBMid must be added to each database service instance by the database administrator through the console or REST API before these users can connect to the particular database service instance.
+Users with an IBMid must be added to each database service instance by the administrator through the console or REST API before these users can connect to the particular database service instance.
 Just like for a non-IBMid user, a user ID for the database service instance must be entered at the same time that the IBMid user is added.
 This user ID needs to be unique within the database service instance.
 This user ID is also the authorization (AUTH) ID within the database.
-The database administrator can grant and revoke permissions based on the AUTH ID.
+The administrator can grant and revoke permissions based on the AUTH ID.

 ### Service IDs
 {: #iam_serviceid}